The Early Years

 Over the course of the next decade, Phil’s NHL Hall of Fame hockey career took the Housleys all over the United States and Canada, living in Winnipeg, St. Louis, Calgary, New Jersey, Washington, D.C., Chicago, Toronto, and Phoenix.
 Minnesota always remained their “forever home,” however, and the Housleys eventually moved back and settled along the St. Croix River in St. Marys Point.
-It was here that they raised their four children—and now, Karin and Phil enjoy the St. Croix River with their three adorable grandsons.
+It was here that they raised their family.
+In 2021, Karin and Phil moved to Stillwater.
+They have four grown children and four adorable grandkids.

 Entering Public Service